 Donating Blood can Reduce Iron Levels

 Donating a pint of blood significantly reduces iron levels.
 Iron, while an essential mineral for blood to carry oxygen, can be toxic in large quantities.

 Iron overload can cause serious medical problems, and genetic disorders that cause too much iron absorption are believed to affect as many as 5 in every 1,000 white Americans.

-Donating blood may also be useful for the elderly.
+Giving blood may also be useful for the elderly.
 One study of over 1,000 white Americans aged 67 – 96 found that although 3% had deficient